ravi9/openvino-wiki/BuildingForWindows.md

     cmake -G "Visual Studio 16 2019" -A ARM64 -DCMAKE_BUILD_TYPE=Release ..
     ```

-5. Build generated solution in Visual Studio or run
+4. Build generated solution in Visual Studio or run
    `cmake --build . --config Release --verbose -j8` to build from the command line.
+Note that this process may take some time.

-6. Before running the samples, add paths to the TBB and OpenCV binaries used for
+5. Before running the samples, add paths to the Threading Building Blocks (TBB) and OpenCV binaries used for
    the build to the `%PATH%` environment variable.
 By default, TBB binaries are
    downloaded by the CMake-based script to the `<openvino_repo>/inference-engine/temp/tbb/bin`
    folder, OpenCV binaries to the `<openvino_repo>/inference-engine/temp/opencv_4.5.0/opencv/bin`